timruhkopf/Codewars/Loopover/README.md

 (*) make StrategyTranspose a method class decorator for solve

+(*) make the entire Toprow graph selection process generators.

 (*) There must be a less verbose solution based on the very same insights from the graph approach.
-A good place to start is a cherry pick to commit: specific solution to avoid the subgraph & choose strategy calculation.
+A good place to start is StrategyToprow_short: specific solution to avoid the subgraph & choose strategy calculation.
 This strategy takes a graph - that may consist of closed subgraphs and moves according to it.
 In this variant, care must be taken to ensure once the closed subgraph is traversed, the last u is countered with a starting d or vice versa.
-Are all graphs valid? only with an even row (or column) length?
+Are all graphs valid? only with an even row (or column) length? - Is transpose solving sufficient?

 [0] https://www.codewars.com/kata/5c1d796370fee68b1e000611/train/python
 [1] https://refactoring.guru/design-patterns/strategy/python/example